yixiao-zeng/missoNet/README.md

 # missoNet: Missingness in Multi-Task Regression with Network Estimation

-`missoNet` is an R package that fits penalized multi-task regression -- that is, with multiple correlated tasks or response variables -- to simultaneously estimate the coefficients of a set of predictor variables for all tasks and the conditional response network structure given all predictors, via penalized maximum likelihood in an undirected conditional Gaussian graphical model.
-In contrast to most penalized multi-task regression (conditional graphical lasso) methods, `missoNet` has the capability of obtaining estimates even when the response data is corrupted by missing values.
-The method automatically enjoys the theoretical and computational benefits of convexity, and returns solutions that are comparable/close to the estimates without any missing values.
+`missoNet` is a novel approach to fitting penalized multi-task regression models, which are used to estimate the coefficients of predictor variables for multiple correlated tasks or response variables.
+The package achieves this by simultaneously estimating the regression coefficients and the conditional response network structure given all predictors, using penalized maximum likelihood in an undirected conditional Gaussian graphical model.
+In contrast to most penalized multi-task regression methods, such as conditional graphical lasso, `missoNet` is capable of obtaining estimates even when the response data is corrupted by missing values.
+The method is based on convex optimization, which provides both theoretical and computational benefits, and returns solutions that are comparable to the estimates obtained without any missing values.

 The package provides an integrated set of core routines including 1) data simulation; 2) model fitting and cross-validation; 3) visualization of results; 4) predictions in new data.
-The function arguments are in the same style as those of `glmnet`, making it easy for experienced users to get started.
+The function arguments are specified in the same style as those of `glmnet`, making it easy for experienced users to get started.

 ## Installation